 Employees are the most valuable asset a company has.
 Without productive employees, work is neglected, and companies flounder.

-According to a study by the Health, Productivity, and Performance Study Committee, 90% of employers see a strong connection between promoting wellnessx and employee productivity and performance.
-Our latest State of Work-Life Wellness report also shows that 78% of US workers believe their wellbeing at work is just as important as their salary.
+According to a study by the Health, Productivity, and Performance Study Committee, 90% of employers see a strong connection between promoting wellness and employee productivity and performance.
+Our State of Work-Life Wellness 2022 report also shows that 78% of US workers believe their wellbeing at work is just as important as their salary.
 Essentially, employers know that happier and healthier employees perform better and are more productive.
 Since employees are a company’s most valuable resource, taking time to promote wellness and health is worth the return.
 One way many companies work toward healthier and happier employees is with an employee wellness program.